 Types of Retainers

-There are two types of retainers: removable and fixed.
 Removable retainers come in clear or colored options.
 Acrylic retainers come in many different colors, which may make children more likely to wear them.
 Clear, overlay retainers are popular with older teens and adults who prefer a more discreet appearance.
 Though removable retainers are convenient, they must be stored when not in use to avoid loss or damage.
 Retainers need to be cleaned regularly.

 Fixed retainers are thin wires that are permanently bonded to the backs of the teeth.
 They are sometimes called permanent retainers.
-Because they are worn 24-hours a day holding the teeth in exact alignment, they offer the best maintenance results.
+Because they are worn 24 hours a day holding the teeth in exact alignment, they offer the best maintenance results.
 Of course, a fixed retainer requires the wearers to take greater care in cleaning between them when brushing their teeth.

 What to Expect